dschmenk/PLASMA/doc/User Manual.md

 ```

 ## Function Definitions
 Function definitions in PLASMA is what really seperates PLASMA from a low level language like assembly, or even a language like FORTH.
+The ability to pass in arguments and declare local variables provides PLASMA with a higher language feel and the ability to easily implement recursive functions.

 ### Expressions
 Exressions are comprised of operators and operations.
 Operator precedence follows address, arithmatic, binary, and logical from highest to lowest.
 Parantheses can be used to force operations to happen in a specific order.